Tonomy-Foundation/Tonomy-ID-SDK/docs/guides/deploy.md

     - For maximum scaleability, run using bare-metal servers.
     - Please <a href="https://tonomy.io/contact" target="_blank">contact us</a> for assistance running a production Antelope network or setting up governance.

-2. Create the `id.tonomy` account on the blockchain
+2. Create the `id.tmy` account on the blockchain
-3. Deploy the <a href="https://github.com/Tonomy-Foundation/Tonomy-Contracts/tree/master/contracts/id.tonomy" target="_blank">id.tonomy</a> contract to the `id.tonomy` account on the blockchain
+3. Deploy the <a href="https://github.com/Tonomy-Foundation/Tonomy-Contracts/tree/master/contracts/id.tmy" target="_blank">id.tmy</a> contract to the `id.tmy` account on the blockchain
 4. [Register your applications](../../start/register-app) that you wish to connect to Tonomy ID
 5. Configure the software with the `config.json` file in the repository so that they are connected correctly using your domains, and to white-label the applications: